SirishaJP/SpiroBot/README.md

 An accuracy of 0.7514 is acheived.

-#### Note

-This project is in the development phase, therefore, I would request for your patience and understanding.
+## Author

+@SirishaJotheeswaranPadmasekhar

 For up-to-date information, follow me on GitHub and blog posts:

-## Author
-@SirishaJotheeswaranPadmasekhar.